50 Cent Blames Michael Jackson Fans For His Lewd Comment About ‘Little Boys Butts’

 “Look at my page.
 There are specific… extreme Michael Jackson lovers.
 And I’m saying, ‘You love Michael Jackson so much that you would look past the little boys’ butts.’
 It wouldn’t even matter that they touched the little boys’ butts because you would be supportive of him regardless.
 And he has a body of work that’s that magnetic that some people would just not see the… if you put the facts right in front of them, they would be like, ‘No.'”

-The rapper also used his appearance on the radio show to reveal that he’s no longer responding to calls from rapper Tekashi 6ix9ine, who is incarcerated and set to testify about his role in the Trey Nine Bloods.
+The rapper also used his appearance on the radio show to reveal that he’s no longer responding to calls from rapper Tekashi 6ix9ine, who is incarcerated and set to testify about his role in the Nine Trey Bloods gang.

 .@50cent talks Michael Jackson, Tycoon Weekend, Bow Wow, Tekashi, Teairra Mari, Wendy Williams and more on #TheBreakfastClub ????https://t.co/eGfAvhWuvu